Egg Curry (Baida Curry)

 This egg curry recipe from southern India features an exquisitely fragrant and flavorful sauce!
-Naturally meat-free, it’s one of India’s most popular curries!
+Naturally meat free, gluten free and dairy free, it’s one of India’s most popular curries!

 This is a Kerala-style egg curry, meaning its flavor profile hails from the southern part of India where coconut milk is widely used.
 It not only enhances the silky texture of the sauce but provides a wonderful sweetening balance to the pungent spices.